storacha/specs/w3-access.md

 > Access protocol implies that delegation issuer be aware of the audience DID.
 Often complementary [authorization] protocol can be utilized to remove need for passing around cryptographic [`did:key`] identifiers as following example attempt to illustrate.

 When Alice first runs `w3up` program it asks for the user identity she'd like to use.
-After alice types `alice@web.mail` program initiates [authorization] protocol and creates a new (user) space by deriving `did:key:zAliceSpace` [`did:key`] from it.
+After Alice types `alice@web.mail` program initiates [authorization] protocol and creates a new (user) space by deriving `did:key:zAliceSpace` [`did:key`] from it.
 It immediately delegates capabilities to this space to Alice's identity:

 ```ts
 {